filipok/2010-CCR/README.md

 ========
 Workflow (EN)

-1. The decisions weere downloaded from the website of the Romanian Constitutional Court (CCR) in the DOC format.
+1. The decisions were downloaded from the website of the Romanian Constitutional Court (CCR) in the DOC format.

 2. redenumire-reflow-2010.pl was used to rename the above DOC files in a more systematic manner.